How Your School Board Can Engage and Empower the Community

 Esperanza Orosco

 Esperanza Orosco has been a Board Development Services consultant since 2021.
-Before joining TASB, Orosco was a bilingual teacher in Hays CISD for 11 years.
-She is currently a member of the Hays CISD Board of Trustees and has served as president and vice president.
-As a board development consultant, Orosco has presented on topics including social contracts, implementing employee-friendly policies and initiatives, the role of board officers, and how to run effective board meetings.
-She facilitates the Board Officer Institute.
-As part of her consulting work, she has mentored and coached board members and teachers.
+Before joining TASB, Orosco was a Hays CISD certified bilingual teacher with more than 11 years’ experience.
+She is currently a member of the Hays CISD Board of Trustees and has served as president, vice president, and secretary.

 Orosco earned her bachelor’s degree in history from the University of the Incarnate Word and a Master of Education in elementary education from Texas State University.
+She is a staunch supporter of public education.

 David Koempel